Djisu/react-native-shopping-list/README.md

-This ia a react native app.
+This is a react native app.
 It uses hooks, StyleSheet, Text, View, FlatList, Alert.
 It also has a random number generator used to get random ids for records.
 I hope to add a backend API to it using Node.js and firebase.